 Requesting dates roughly 3-10 days out is usually a safe bet but it doesn’t hurt to ask for a date last minute if you something opens up, a particular one-time only event is happening or if you are eager to see the person.
 Waiting too long can hurt your chances as it gives the other person more time to match, go on 1st dates and subsequent dates.

-Warming Up For A First Date, Dress Attire
+Warming Up For A First Date, First Date Jitters, Dress Attire

 Regardless of timing, dates should be specific (date, time and location) and should allow for wiggle room to end it early in case either party is not feeling it.
 However, one should always plan to extend the date in the back if their minds in case they hit it off.
 Improvising, thinking ahead and planning dates around the other person’s interests shows some effort.